Red Hat blog

 The bank was familiar with Red Hat Enterprise Linux from previous projects, and based on these positive experiences, selected it to support its Temenos T24 solution, as well as its Oracle 11g database.
 The bank deployed Red Hat JBoss Enterprise Application Platform (EAP) as an application server in cluster mode for its Temenos software, as well as Red Hat Process Automation Manager and Red Hat Enterprise Linux High-Availability Add-On for its network file system (NFS).

 Implementation occurred in multiple phases, and even during the implementation, modifications were required to keep pace with regulatory changes.
 More than 25,000 test cases were undertaken during the testing process, and the final system was implemented in one location before being rolled out to all branches.
-As of August 2018 when the case study was completed, BCCL was running nearly 100 servers on Red Hat Enterprise Linux, 32 JBoss EAP cores, and 16 Process Automation Manager cores.
+As of August 2018, BCCL was running nearly 100 servers on Red Hat Enterprise Linux, 32 JBoss EAP cores, and 16 Process Automation Manager cores.

 Working with Red Hat, Temenos, and other local partners on its core banking project has helped BCCL implement new capabilities to keep pace and scale with market demands while avoiding the cost and vendor lock-in of proprietary software and other vendor solutions.
-Learn more about how Red Hat works with its partners to create robust IT environments for the financial services industry in the complete BCCL case study.
+Learn more about how Red Hat works to create robust IT environments for the financial services industry.